Serving clients in Fayetteville and all of NW Arkansas

 - Assisting you with the appeals process if your claim is denied, such as helping you file for Reconsideration, or representing you before an Administrative Law Judge.

-If you were seriously injured or diagnosed with a long-term or terminal medical condition, you deserve to receive monthly benefits.
-To talk about your Arkansas SSDI claim or SSI claim in a free and confidential legal consultation, contact the law offices of Ken Kieklak, Attorney at Law right away at (479) 439-1843.
+If you were seriously injured or diagnosed with a long-term or terminal medical condition in Fayetteville, AR, you deserve to receive monthly benefits.
+To talk about your SSDI claim or SSI claim in a free and confidential legal consultation, contact the law offices of Ken Kieklak, Attorney at Law right away at (479) 251-7767.

-How Do You Qualify for SSI or SSDI in Arkansas?
+How Do You Qualify for SSI or SSDI in Fayetteville, AR?

 The SSA follows very strict and rigorous criteria for determining disability.
 An SSDI applicant meets the SSA’s definition of “disabled” only if all three of the following facts are true: